Common questions

 Shubie Campground - Winter 2024/25 RV spaces

-- What is Shubie Campground being used for this winter?
+What is Shubie Campground being used for this winter?

 People experiencing homelessness will have the option to rent RV spaces in Shubie Campground in Dartmouth to stay there this winter.
-Additionally, those who have stayed there last season or anyone who is interested in staying there this year can contact the municipality to be considered for the program.
+Additionally, those who have stayed their last season or anyone who is interested in staying there this year can contact the municipality to be considered for the program.

 The Province of Nova Scotia is providing the Halifax Regional Municipality with $145,000 to keep spaces open for rent and increase the number of spaces available.
-Up to 17 spaces will be available, compared with 12 last year.
+Up to 17 spaces will be available, compared with 12 spaces last year.

-For the 2024-2025 winter season, the municipality will provide supports to RV guests through municipal Housing & Homelessness Coordinators.
+For the 2024-2025 winter season, the municipality will provide supports to RV guests through municipal Housing & Homelessness coordinators.
 This includes ensuring food security, providing referrals to long-term supportive housing options and addressing site-related concerns.
 Additionally, essential services, such as drinking water, snow clearing, wastewater services and garbage collection, will be provided.

 Each spot will cost the user $250 per month and includes electricity and waste management.

-Read the provincial release for funding for the 2024-2025 winter season here.
+Read the provincial release for funding for the 2024-2025 winter season here

-- How can people experiencing homelessness apply for a winter space at Shubie Campground?
+How can people experiencing homelessness apply for a winter space at Shubie Campground?

 People experiencing homelessness who wish to take part in this program this season should contact the municipality by calling 311 or emailing contactus@311.halifax.ca to express interest and provide their contact information.

-- Will people who took part in this program last season be given priority this season?
+Will people who took part in this program last season be given priority this season?

 People who took part in this program last season and contact 311 to express interest in taking part in it again this season will be given priority for a space if they require it.
 The municipality has maintained the list of the people who took part in this program last season and has been keeping track others who have expressed interest for this coming winter season.

-- How are requests for a winter space at Shubie Campground being assessed?
+How are requests for a winter space at Shubie Campground being assessed?

 The municipal Housing & Homelessness team will assess each request and determine who is most suitable for placement at this unique location.
 This is based on a number of factors, including the features of this location and alternative options that may be available in provincially-funded indoor shelters or housing options.

-- When is the deadline to express interest for a winter space at Shubie Campground?
+When is the deadline to express interest for a winter space at Shubie Campground?

 There is no cut-off time for people to contact the municipality to advise they are interested in having a space at Shubie Campground.
 Once all spaces have been allocated, staff will maintain a wait list in case anything become available during the winter season.